 These reflections provide insight into healing and help to process core issues that in many cases have led to reactive behaviors such as excessive drug and alcohol use or abuse.
 It is during this period of intense introspective clarity that feelings of fear, guilt, shame and depression are lifted and replaced with a newfound outlook and positive alignment concerning one’s self and one’s value.

-After experiencing their therapeutic journey, guests are encouraged to reflect upon the experience and to externally process and further contemplate their journey.
+After experiencing their therapeutic journey at our facility, guests are encouraged to reflect upon the experience and to externally process and further contemplate their journey.
 It is during this time that past behavioral patterns, environments and social factors that supported the prior behaviors are identified and goals are set to modify future patterns in support of healthier and happier life choices.

-The ibogaine treatment experience is characterized by three distinct phases; the onset of which progresses gradually beginning 30 minutes following administration.
+The ibogaine therapy experience is characterized by three distinct phases; the onset of which progresses gradually beginning 30 minutes following administration.